Osayyi/LITA_Class_Documentation/README.md

   ### Data Cleaning and Preparations
   ---
-  Key Steps in the Project:
+  *Key Steps in the Project*:
  1. Data loading and Inspection

  2. Handling missing variables in columns like "Teacher_Quality," "Parental_Education_Level," and "Distance_from_Home."

  3. Data cleaning and formatting

  4. Data Analysis:
      - Analyzing the impact of family background (income, parental education) on performance.
      - Investigating relationships between various factors like "Hours_Studied" and "Exam Scores."
  5. Data Visualization:
  - Creating bar charts, histograms, or scatter plots to illustrate key relationships.
    *Example visualizations*:
  - Bar chart showing the average exam score by hours studied.
  - A comparison of exam scores based on teacher quality or parental involvement.

   ### Exploratory Data Analysis
   ---